 Christian Darabos, Ph.D. is the Assistant Director for Research Informatics at the Research, Teaching and Learning unit at Dartmouth College, supporting the life-science informatics efforts of the scientific community.
 His research interests include network analysis and visualization of complex biomedical data and the development of machine learning techniques applied to large-scale datasets.
 Christian has been leading, organizing and teaching Software Carpentry workshops and Reproducible Research principles seminar series at Dartmouth and at Higher Ed. institutions around the country.
 He has attended PSB since 2011.

 Nicholas Wheeler, Ph.D.

 Nicholas Wheeler, Ph.D. is a Research Associate in the Institute for Computational Biology and the Bush lab at Case Western Reserve University.
 Dr. Wheeler is a macromolecular scientist and engineer by training with extensive expertise in the use of “big data” technologies for large scale data aggregation and analysis.
 In the Bush Lab, Dr. Wheeler manages genomic datasets and their associated meta-data within a Spark/Hadoop cluster, with extensions to the open-source HAIL platform for genomic analysis, which ensures standardization and reproducibility of experimental analyses.
 Over the course of his career, Dr. Wheeler has created, validated, and submitted multiple R and Python packages into public repositories.
-2019 was Dr. Wheeler’s first PSB meeting, and he will attend PSB 2020.
+Dr. Wheeler has attended PSB since 2019.